 Directors and financial advisers to a company who own securities in that company must not deal in such securities contrary to any advice they have given to shareholders, or to any advice with which it can reasonably be assumed that they were associated, without giving sufficient public notice of their intentions together with an appropriate explanation.
 For the purposes of this Note, securities in a company include options and derivatives in respect of or referenced to such securities.
-5. Discretionary clients

-Sales of securities of the offeree company for discretionary clients by fund managers connected with an offeror, unless they are exempt fund managers, may be relevant (see Rule 21.6).
+Dealings in securities of the offeree company by discretionary fund managers and principal traders which are connected with an offeror will be treated in accordance with Rule 21.6.